Can mature students apply through Clearing? Yes, I did!

 Yes, they certainly can!
 Even though I’m a mature student, I still have no idea what I want to do “when I grow up” and graduate, but I think that’s ok.
 One of the things I wanted from going to uni was to be challenged by new ideas and exposed to new ways of thinking to help me decide what I want to do next in my career.

-Note: Often mature students apply through Clearing at the same time as every other Clearing student.
+Note: Some mature students apply through early Clearing while others do so at the same time as every other Clearing student.
 The university has a commonly asked questions about Clearing page with specific answers to more detailed questions on the process.